Lintik/CodeFights-Databases/Table Metamorphoses/coursesDistribution/README.md

   + group_id: id of the group taking the exam;
   + course_id: id of the course.

-Given courses, __groupcourses__ and __groupexams__ tables you need to properly set up foreign keys, so that after a record is deleted from the __courses__ table, records that correspond to the deleted course are also deleted from __groupcourses__ and __groupexams__.
+Given __courses__, __groupcourses__ and __groupexams__ tables you need to properly set up foreign keys, so that after a record is deleted from the __courses__ table, records that correspond to the deleted course are also deleted from __groupcourses__ and __groupexams__.
 Please note that groupexams can only contain pairs from groupcourses and there can be multiple exam dates for the same group_id, course_id combination.
 It is guaranteed that adding correct foreign keys won't raise any errors.

 __Example__